immutables/immutables.github.io/immutable.md

 String name = anonymous44.name(); // Anonymous_44
 ```

-Default attribute method's body should not refer to any other derived or default attribute.
+Since v2.1, default attribute initializer method's body could refer to other default
-Otherwise construction will be broken due to unspecified initialization order.
+or derived attributes as long as there are no initialization cycles.
-It's only guaranteed that all attributes with abstract accessors will be initialized before
+If cycle would be detected, then `IllegalStateException` will be thrown pointing
-default and derived attributes, and therefore could be safely referred in initializers.
+to attribute names which form cycle.

 There's no need to use `@Value.Default` to return empty collection as collection attributes are empty by default if not initialized.
 If you use `@Value.Default` on [collection attributes](#collection) —
-it will turn it into nothing-special attribute, no sugar-sweet initializers in builder will be generated.
+it will turn it into nothing-special attribute, no "addition" initializers in builder will be generated.

 For immutable [annotation](#annotations) types default attributes defined by using `default` keyword and will have corresponding default constant value initialized if not set.